 16. REO agents have to communicate well

-It is not easy to become a REO Broker.
+It is not easy to become an REO Broker.
 When I started out, I started calling banks and asking them how to list REO properties for them.
 Some of the banks were actually nice enough to tell me what I needed to do and some would not talk to me at all.
 It took years to build up my business and get to where I am today.
-If you can do it, it is highly rewarding, but it won’t happen over night.
-For me it is a perfect job because I can use email as my primary communication tool, and have my staff do most of my tasks.
+If you can do it, it is highly rewarding, but it won’t happen overnight.
+For me, it is a perfect job because I can use email as my primary communication tool, and have my staff do most of my tasks.

 It can take years to build up enough business to get to a point where an agent can specialize in REO.
 The great thing about real estate is there are many ways to make money from selling traditional homes to referring buyers to agents in other states.
 I wrote an article on real estate agents here with more detailed information.

 What I have decided to do is offer the REO starter kit for anyone looking to list REO properties or agents who are looking to increase their current REO business.
-The kit is $99 (at the time of this article and is subject to change) with a money back guarantee and includes a 15 page guide on the following:
+Here are some of the topics covered:

 - How banks assign listings